vanshikasinghqa/qualithon_track2.java/README.md

   $> mvn clean test
 ```

-## Submission
-Submit the code at [submission form](https://www.cognitoforms.com/QualiTest2/Qualithon22ChallengeSubmission) link.
-All details about your solution (code, videos, documentation etc.) should be submitted in this form.
-This link will be live during the event only.
-Once the event is over the link will become inaccessible.

 ## FAQs
 #### What should be the Team size to participate?
 This is a Solo participation event.
 Each participant must submit their solution as individual and not a team.